Morocco police break up jobs protest ahead of budget debate

 The crowd also chanted its disapproval over residents of Western Sahara being given jobs seen as pay-offs for loyalty to Morocco, whose control of the sparsely populated territory to the south is challenged by the Algerian-backed Polisario Front.

-“If the government doesn’t respond, we will unify all the jobless and organize a massive protest,” said Mohamed Amine Sekkal, one of the organizers of the protest.
+“If the government doesn’t respond, we will unify all the jobless and organise a massive protest,” said Mohamed Amine Sekkal, one of the organisers of the protest.

-Small protests have become a common occurrence in Rabat but have picked up this week ahead of the budget vote on Thursday.
+Small protests have become a common occurence in Rabat but have picked up this week ahead of the budget vote on Thursday.

 On Sunday police used force to break up a rare protest against the size of King Mohammed’s royal expenditures.